Maisie Williams’ ‘Game Of Thrones’ Farewell Shocks Fans As Sophie Turner Teases ‘Unpredictable’ Ending

 The Stark sisters are two Game of Thrones fan favorites who were fortunate enough to survive until the HBO show’s final season, but will both women still be on the board when the game comes to an end?
 Some of Maisie Williams’ Instagram followers think that she just dropped a major hint about her character’s fate, and it has them breathing a sigh of relief.
-However, her seemingly reassuring words came as her onscreen sister and offscreen BFF Sophie Turner was teasing the series’ “unpredictable” ending, so perhaps Arya Stark fans still have reason to be concerned about their favorite character.
+However, her seemingly reassuring words came as her onscreen sister and offscreen BFF, Sophie Turner, was teasing the series’ “unpredictable” ending, so perhaps Arya Stark fans still have reason to be concerned about their favorite character.

 On Saturday, Maisie Williams took to Instagram to reveal that she is now finished filming Season 8 of Game of Thrones.
 She shared some emotional words of farewell, but what her followers can’t quit buzzing about is the cryptic photo that they were accompanied by, as well as a hashtag that has some fans convinced that Arya Stark is going to survive the final battles to come.
 However, as noted by Bustle, fans may be misconstruing the meaning of Maisie’s words.